 USA Football makes learning the basics of football fun for kids who already love the game and those stepping on the field for the first time.
 Upbeat events led by certified clinicians use age-appropriate drills to teach passing, catching and running skills in a non-contact setting.

-Every summer, USA Football, Riddell and AIG give kids a chance to train on real NFL fields, learn some fun skills and safety instruction, meet mascots and players and get an important lesson in proper helmet fitting.
+Every summer, USA Football and Riddell give kids a chance to train on real NFL fields, learn some fun skills and safety instruction, meet mascots and players and get an important lesson in proper helmet fitting.
 Find a free, one-day event near you.

 The fun never has to stop thanks to the year-round NFL FLAG program powered by USA Football.
 It’s a great way for boys and girls ages 5-17 to stay active, improve their skills and work with specially trained coaches — all while sporting official team logo jerseys.